-We run DBSCAN on the cosine similarity matrix $S{\delta(\mathcal{D})}$ and again merge the rows of the matrix included in the same cluster (Algorithm 2 lines 27 - 33).
+We run DBSCAN on the cosine similarity matrix $S{\delta(\mathcal{D})}$ and again merge the rows of the matrix included in the same cluster (Algorithm 2 lines 28 - 34).

 Comparing the three methods, when using K-Means the number of SCDs to estimate K has to be specified in beforehand.
 The greedy method and DBSCAN determine the number of SCDs on their own.
-Though, the greedy method needs a similarity threshold θ and DBSCAN ε and the minimum samples threshold ms.
+Though, the greedy method needs a similarity threshold $\theta$ and DBSCAN $\varepsilon$ and the minimum samples threshold ms.

-We can not predict which method works better for a given corpus.
+We use DBSCAN and K-Means because each method represents a clustering method following a different approach, i.e., density based and distance based clustering.
+We can not predict which clustering method works better for a given corpus.
 As typical for greedy methods, we expect the greedy method working well for higher thresholds and more SCDs to estimate, while for smaller thresholds and a small number of SCDs, the greedy method will miss the global optimum.